Dimethoxy/Disflux/README.md

 # Disflux

 > [!WARNING]
-> Because of a bug Disflux is currently crashing constantly on certain Windows systems. \
+> Because of a bug Disflux is currently crashing on systems with NVIDIA GPUs and Windows. \
 > We are very sorry about this and are working hard on fixing it. \
 > There will be an update fixing this soon!